openchlai/ai/Deployment/02_Clone_Repository/Installation.md

-# Sacco_CRM App Deployment Instructions
+# OPENCHL AI Deployment Instructions

-Follow the steps below to deploy the Sacco_CRM app:
+Follow the steps below to deploy the OPENCHLAI:

 1. Open a terminal.